morah93/morah93/README.md

 I'm a software engineer with experience in JavaScript, Python, React, Flask and other libraries.
 My main project right now is a dream come true for a photography enthusiast like myself.
 I have created a website where a user can post their images and share their creativity and passion with others like them.
 On the side, I'm working on a group project with other like minded engineers, pair programming on a music hosting website that uses AWS to host the music.

-On a more personal note, I'm addicted to gaming and sports.
-My favorite game currently is Rocket league.
-It pushes me to give it my all and not give up when I'm repeatedly beaten.
-Qualities I find quite applicable while coding.

 TOOLS